Adam Christian Clark: Themes and style

-Clark's films are very character driven, and often explore themes centered around family, isolation, and unrequited love.
+Clark's films are very character driven, and often explore themes centered around family, isolation, and modern dating.

-When asked to describe his style in a 2012 interview with IndieWire, Clark stated, Stylistically my number one goal at all stages of production is for the narrative to always maintain the highest level of reality possible.
-My hope would be that the camera, the lighting, the sound, the performances, and my own ego will go as unnoticed as possible, and that you may feel, if just for a moment, that you are watching your own family interact.
-That view may come as a surprise, as the films' characters are highly vapid and their worlds’ greatly stylized.
-My answer would be that in being truly honest, we have to admit that we are all vapid, and our own little world is forever increasing in style and conformity.
+When asked to describe his style in a 2012 interview with IndieWire, Clark stated, "Stylistically my number one goal at all stages of production is for the narrative to always maintain the highest level of reality possible.
+My hope would be that the camera, the lighting, the sound, the performances, and my own ego will go as unnoticed as possible, and that you may feel, if just for a moment, that you are watching your own family interact."